Nan0Scho1ar/gitmanager/README.md

 # gitmanager
-script to manage multiple repos with multiple branches
+##script to manage multiple repos with multiple branches

+### Install instructions
+* Install with `make install` to install program and add manpage entry.

+or

-Install with `make install` or run the bash script `gitmanager` directly.
+* run the bash script `gitmanager` directly.

 ### KNOWN ISSUES
 Auto cmds not currently working
 Some shortcut flags not working properly